ralitong/acme-metric-hub/README.md

 ### Installing the Metric Hub project dependencies

 #### Verifying make install
-After installing `make`, type `make --version` in the terminal to verify that it is installed properly.
+After installing `make`, execute `make --version` in the terminal to verify that it is installed properly.

-You should received an output similar to below:
+You should see an output similar to below:

     ubuntu@vanillaubuntu:~/acme-metric-hub$ make --version
     GNU Make 4.2.1